moatorres/node-design/functional/either-monad-02.md

 ### Credits

-From the article [](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) writen by [@alleycat-at-git](https://github.com/alleycat-at-git)
+From the article [Option/Maybe, Either, and Future Monads in JavaScript, Python, Ruby, Swift, and Scala](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) written by [@alleycat-at-git](https://github.com/alleycat-at-git)